Virtual Interview Tips That Will Land You the Job

 Ditch the sweatpants

-It can be tempting to “dress up from the waist up” when it comes to video calls.
+It can be tempting to “dress up from the waist up” when considering what to wear during a virtual interview.
 There’s no shame in wearing sweatpants or PJ bottoms when working from home, but for an interview, dressing appropriately from top to bottom is best.
 Even if you don’t expect your interviewer to see anything below your waistline, having a work-appropriate outfit on will help you feel more confident and prepared during the call.
 If you aren’t sure what to wear to the interview, poke around on the company website or LinkedIn to see what the vibe is like.
 Feel free to show some of your personality in what you wear, but make sure that your outfit is clean, wrinkle-free, and appropriate for a first meeting.

 Prepare a cheat sheet